dkharms/json-rpc/README.md

 ## 🎓 Usage

-This framework is simple to learn because of it's nature
+This framework is simple to learn because of it's nature.

-### 1⃣ Creating server
+### ⚡ Creating server

 DI for loggers: